 When you’re Black in America, anything can be a death sentence—especially when the police are involved.
 Sleeping, jogging, playing in the park, and countless other completely harmless activities have all led to fatal consequences for Black people.
 Sadly, now we can add “being cold” to that list.

 Three white Aurora Police Department officers soon approached McClain and violently arrested him.
 According to the district attorney, McClain begged the officers, “Let me go, no, let me go, I am an introvert, please respect my boundaries that I am speaking,” as they arrested him and put him in a chokehold.
-When McClain passed out, the police called an ambulance, and a medic injected McClain with ketamine to sedate him.
+When McClain passed out, the police called an ambulance, and a medic injected McClain with enough ketamine to sedate someone at least twice his weight.
 McClain was then “placed into soft restraints” and the medic noticed his “chest was not rising on his own and he did not have a pulse.”
 Tragically, McClain was declared brain-dead three days later.
 Criminal charges were never filed against the arresting officers nor were they fired.

 Amid recent calls for the officers to be charged, the McClain family attorney, Mari Newman, said: